helloabunai/ScaleHD/src/docs/AutomatedGenotyping.rst

 In addition to our automated genotyping, we also run third party SNP Calling software to determine the presence of mutations in any given sample.

 This function will execute with both Freebayes and GATK, but will only append output from the chosen algorithm, as stated in the user's configuration XML document.

+Update: as of SHD 0.322, only freebayes is used.
+You no longer have a choice.

 The output will exist with two columns per allele; Variant Call and Variant Score.